yordanos-habtamu/EcomGo/README.md

    go mod tidy
    ```

-3. Configure the database connection in your project files (ensure the database name is `EcomGo`).
+3. Configure your database connection in the project configuration files (make sure to name your database `EcomGo`).

 4. Apply migrations: